-- 1.27 This Strategic Policies and Land Allocations DPD sets out the strategic planning policies for the district, identifies the locations for development and sets out a range of land-use allocations that seek to identify sites for their environmental, economic or social importance. - 1.28 The Strategic Policies and Land Allocations DPD is structured as follows:
+- 1.27 This Strategic Policies and Land Allocations DPD sets out the strategic planning policies for the district, identifies the locations for development and sets out a range of land-use allocations that seek to identify sites for their environmental, economic or social importance. - 1.28 The Climate Emergency Review of the Strategic Policies and Land Allocations DPD is structured as follows: - Chapter 1: Provides an introduction to the Local Plan process, and the evidence base underpinning the proposals and set out within the document. - Chapter 2: Provides a Spatial Portrait for the district, setting out some of the key economic, environmental and social information that defines Lancaster district.